If you have an Akita and are planning to bring in a cat or vice versa, you have to consider whether this cat is safe with your dog.

 Akitas are also quite possessive, so if the animal they live with tries to take their food or other belongings away, it can cause discord.

 Cats and other small animals always face some threats from this breed.

 However, if they are given the right training, even the most temperamental of them can be controlled.[ Check Out the Akita Pitbull Mix Breed Temperament ]

 Living With An Akita

 As we have mentioned, Akitas are a predatory breed.

 Their first reaction to seeing a cat is to attack them.
 Even when you raise them together, they still view cats and other small animals as prey to some extent.

-Even when you see your cat and Akita get along, keep a watchful eye.
+Keep a watchful eye even when you see your cat and Akita get along.

-If you aren’t home to supervise them, keep them from a distance from each other.
+If you aren’t home to supervise them, keep them at a distance from each other.